bioinformatics-policlinicogemelli/Varan-Release/README.md

 5. Once inside the virtual environment, the installation can be checked, following the same procedure explained in local installation.

 <p align="justify">⚠️ <i>Mac Apple Silicon M1-M2 model have shown different problems with this kind of procedure.
-It is strongly recommended to use a local installation.If there are problems with the environments file, in the folder where vep is located, activate the conda environment(conda activate folder_name) and install all dependencies manually(enviroments.yml).</i>
+It is strongly recommended to use a local installation.If there are problems with the environments file, in the folder where vep is located, activate the conda environment(conda activate folder_name) and install all dependencies manually(read enviroments.yml).</i>

 ## Usage